monte-language/monte/docs/source/design.rst

 Principle of Least Authority
 ----------------------------

-Straightforwad object-oriented design results in each object having the least authority it needs:
+Straightforward object-oriented design results in each object having the least authority it needs:

   - ``makeIRCService`` provides the full range of IRC client behavior